mongodb/devcenter/README.md

 ## Running Locally

 Run `yarn` to install dependencies.
-Run `yarn develop` to start the server locally in development mode.
+Run `yarn dev` to start the server locally in development mode.
 It then should be accessible at http://localhost:3000.

 ## Formatting